The national energy regime includes a series of dispute resolution mechanisms that are overseen by the AER.

 The AER is the dispute resolution body for access disputes between a user or potential user of a pipeline and the pipeline service provider, under Chapter 6 of the National Gas Law.
 The AER is also the dispute resolution body for access disputes between access seekers and electricity distributors for negotiated distribution services, under chapter 10 of the National Electricity Law.
 A dispute may cover one or more aspects of access to a service.
 The prospective user, user or service provider may notify the AER, in writing, that an access dispute exists.

-Information about how the AER resolves access disputes can be found in the Guideline for the resolution of distribution and transmission pipeline access disputes.
+Information about how the AER resolves access disputes can be found in the Access dispute guideline.